jbistis/SailWatchPro-Public/README.md

 - Delete individual competitors

 ### Detected Vessels
-When enabled, shows AIS-detected vessels that can be added as competitors:
+When enabled, it shows AIS-detected vessels that can be added as competitors:
 - **Class A and Class B** vessel filtering
 - **Automatic position calculation** for bearing and range
 - **One-click addition** to competitor database